CaptainMoney/Stargaze-Command/README.md

 ![](https://https://stargazecommand.com/)

 ### Description:
-Dark times have fallen on the Federation and it's up to Stargaze Command to intervene.
+Dark times have fallen on the Federation and it's up to Stargaze Command to save the Galaxy.

 Aliens from uncharted space have begun an invasion of the core worlds and hit us with a new type of weapon that has rendered all of our technology useless.
-With the help of one crew aboard Space Station Juno, a lone ship has been fixed and will answer the call to save the galaxy.
+This event is now known as "The Pulse."
+An elite crew of engineers called the Beam Team, aboard Space Station Juno, have managed to get a single Predator Transport working.

+Will you climb inside and face the waves of enemies set upon destroying civilization?

 ### Technology:
-Built using pygame library on Python 2.7
+Built using pygame library on Python 2.7 - some updates are in progress

 ### Version and Release:
 First Release, version 1.0

 ### Target Platforms:
-Windows/Linux/Android(in future)
+Windows/Linux/Browser

 ### Instructions and Prerequisites:
 To run this game: